High School Sports: Thursday's highlights

 BOYS BASKETBALL

-• Luke Bergan made five 3-pointers had 20 points and Alex Avilez added 16 points as Wabasha-Kellogg toppled Winona Cotter 72-48.
-Connor Yocum tallied 20 points for Cotter.
+• Eli Wolff scored 16 points and Nicholas Boe had 15 points and 10 rebounds as Southland rallied past LeRoy-Ostrander 79-75.
+Riley Olson pumped in 29 points for L-O.

-• Haevan Quimby scored 15 points and was one of four Cobras in double figures as Triton overcame a 28-19 halftime deficit to nip Goodhue 54-51.
-Will Opsahl had 17 points for Goodhue and Tyson Christensen added 16.
+• Patrick Towey tallied 19 points while Luke Dudycha had 18 points and had 12 rebounds as Hayfield defeated Maple River 74-49.

-• Gabe Hagen scored 15 points as Blooming Prairie nipped host Grand Meadow 54-53 to improve to 7-0.
-Colt Landers made six 3-pointers and had 20 points for Grand Meadow.
+• Gabe Hagen scored 19 points and Karson Vigeland added 14 as Blooming Prairie defeated Triton 63-50.
+Haevan Quimby had 14 points for Triton.

 GIRLS BASKETBALL

-Mullk Hammadelniel added 11 points for Mayo, which had 11 players score.
+• In a showdown of Big Nine Conference powers, Mayo had just enough to get past Red Wing as it once again rode big games from Nancy Soro and Anna Miller in its 56-52 win at McNish Gymnasium.
+Soro had 16 points and 10 rebounds, and Miller had 14 and 10.
+Ellie Collins also snared 10 rebounds.
+Mayo won its sixth straight game and its 10th in its last 11.
+Red Wing, ranked No. 6 in Class AAA, got 29 points form Kyli Nelson.

-• Emma Geiwitz pumped in 30 points and Sydney Torgerson added 20 as Houston defeated Spring Grove 69-54.
-Amelia Solum tallied 27 points for Spring Grove.
+• In a showdown between two of the best teams in the Hiawatha Valley League and the Three Rivers Conference, it was HVL juggernaut Lake City that won out, beating Dover-Eyota 70-60.
+The Tigers were tremendously balanced, with six players scoring at least nine points.
+Natalie Bremer led all scorers with 18 points.
+Malia Nelson had 16 for D-E, which is 12-3 overall.
+Lake City is 15-4.

-• Myia Ruzek had 16 points and Christa Sauer had 12 in Lewiston-Altura’s 65-57 win over Chatfield.
-Tessa McMaon had 15 points for Chatfield.
+• Myia Ruzek took over with 16 points and 12 rebounds in Lewiston-Altura’s 53-41 win over Mabel-Canton.

-• Kassidy Broadwater scored 17 points and grabbed five rebounds in Fillmore Central’s 65-34 win over St. Charles.
-Kandace Sikkink added 12 points and seven rebounds.
+• Mya Suess continued her recent onslaught with 20 points and 13 rebounds as Kasson-Mantorville drilled non-conference foe Albert Lea 66-37.

-• Blooming Prairie, one of the hotter teams in the state, stayed that way with a 69-40 win over Lyle/Pacelli.
-The Blossoms got a game-high 28 points from junior forward Megan Oswald.
-Blooming Prairie moved to 10-1.
-Olivia Christianson had 22 points for L/P.
+• Southland climbed to 10-4 overall with a 65-44 win over LeRoy-Ostrander.
+The Rebels outscored L-O 19-2 from the free throw line.
+Larissa Goslee had 15 points.

 BOYS BASKETBALL